SuiSunbeam/sui-move-intro-course/unit-one/lessons/5_contract_deployment.md

 The object ID under the `Published Objects` section is the object ID of the Hello World package we just published.

-Let's export that to a variable.
+Let's export that as an environment variable.

 ```bash
 export PACKAGE_ID=<package object ID from previous output>